groovy-tutorial/groovy-tutorial/src/book/parts/01/HelloWorld.md

 Of course you can change "Newman" to be any name so feel free to try out your name, the dog's name etc. However, make sure you add a name - your script needs that parameter or you'll see a disconcerting error.

 ### Compiling Groovy
 You can compile a Groovy script into a `class` file - the same type of file that Java developers compile their code into.
 The resulting `class` file is in bytecode format that can be read by the Java Virtual Machine (JVM).
+Once compiled to bytecode, Groovy code can work on the same JVM that runs existing Java systems - this is extremely handy if you work in a Java-centric organisation but want to use Groovy.

 In order to compile `Hello.groovy` we will use the `groovyc` command in the command-prompt as follows:
 ````